Colbert62/Differential-Forms-/README.md

 # Differential-Forms-
-This will focus on studying differential forms using code (Text used is Global Analysis: Differential Forms in Analysis, Geometry, and Physics)
+This will focus on studying differential forms using code (Text used is Global Analysis: Differential Forms in Analysis, Geometry, and Physics by Ilka Agricola and Thomas Friedrich)